mapbender/mapbender-documentation/en/book/installation.rst

 Installation
 =============

 We provide installation instructions for different operating systems.
-The installation

-Installation mit Symfony Mitteln beschreibt, wie sie Symfony eigene Mechanismen nutzen können um schnell einen Blick auf Mapbender3 zu werfen.
+The installation with Symfony describes how you can use Symfony build-in mechanisms to take a quick look at Mapbender3.

 .. toctree::
    :maxdepth: 1